 3. Digital Minimalism for Mental Clarity

 Reducing digital clutter—such as unsubscribing from excess emails and limiting screen time—enhances focus and productivity.
+Many online communities share challenges like “digital detox weekends,” which help people regain balance.

 4. Joining a Community for Support